http-builder-ng/http-builder-ng/README.md

-# Http Builder NG, The Easy Http Client for Groovy
+# Http Builder NG, The Easy Http Client for Groovy (and Java)

 ## Quick Links for the Impatient